dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-values.rst

 Response on Value Creation
 **************************

-When a value has been successfully created, Knora sends back a JSON with new value's IRI.
+When a value has been successfully created, Knora sends back a JSON with the new value's IRI.
 The value IRI identifies the value and can be used to perform future Knora API V1 operations.

 The JSON format of the response is described in the TypeScript interface ``addValueResponse`` in module ``addValueFormats``.